 The intrauterine device (IUD) is a popular form of reversible contraception in women.

-However, a wide array of complications has been associated with IUD use, whether it’s the hormonal IUD or the copper IUD.
+However, mounting evidence suggest that IUD use can potentially cause a wide array of complications.
+And unfortunately, this may be true for both the hormonal IUD and the copper IUD.
 Side effects ranging from headaches to discomfort to ectopic pregnancy to false brain tumors have all been linked to the intrauterine contraceptive device.

 According to recently filed complaints in the Paragard IUD lawsuits, the injuries that the plaintiffs sustained resulted from Paragard being defective and prone to breaking during the removal of the device.